LucvandenBrand/lucvandenbrand.github.io/index.md

 I used to teach students as a Teaching Assistant for the [University of Groningen](https://www.rug.nl) until I finished my MSc in 2020.
 I have taught a diverse range of subjects in Computing Science, from _Advanced Object Oriented Programming_ to _Software Startups and Requirements Engineering_.

 After my TA work I freelanced in the game industry for about 2 years, working with some truly talented people.
 Today I'm a backend software engineer at [Belsimpel](https://www.belsimpel.nl/).
-I architect and plan robost solutions to complex problems, help implement them, and perform a number of business related tasks in between.
+I architect and plan robust solutions to complex problems, help implement them, and perform a number of business related tasks in between.

 In my spare time I work on secret projects that either grow or wither from lack of attention, with this place being the first to hear about it.